List of nuclear weapons tests: Soviet Union

 The last Soviet test took place on October 24, 1990.
-After the dissolution of the USSR in 1992, Russia inherited the USSR's nuclear stockpile, while Kazakhstan inherited the Semipalatinsk nuclear test area, as well as the Baikonur Cosmodrome, the Sary Shagan missile/radar test area and three ballistic missile fields.
+After the dissolution of the USSR in 1992, Ukraine and Russia inherited the USSR's nuclear stockpile, though Ukraine later handed theirs over to the latter, while Kazakhstan inherited the Semipalatinsk nuclear test area, as well as the Baikonur Cosmodrome, the Sary Shagan missile/radar test area and three ballistic missile fields.
 Semipalatinsk included at least the one unexploded device, later blown up with conventional explosives by a combined US–Kazakh team.
 No testing has occurred in the former territory of the USSR since its dissolution.

 United Kingdom

 The United Kingdom has conducted 45 tests (12 in Australian territory, including 3 in the Montebello Islands of Western Australia and 9 in mainland South Australia (7 at Maralinga and 2 at Emu Field); 9 in the Line Islands of the central Pacific (3 at Malden Island and 6 at Kiritimati/Christmas Island); and 24 in the U.S. as part of joint test series).
 Often excluded from British totals are the 31 safety tests of Operation Vixen in Maralinga.
 British test series include: